 Nature Friendly Schools

-The project brings the Sensory Trust’s approach to greening school grounds.
 The benefits of regular contact with nature and the outdoors in terms of development through both learning and play are well documented.
 We know that school grounds offer the chance for the most regular outdoor time for children.
 Therefore, these grounds should be the best they can be.
 Even the smallest of school grounds can be improved by adding a small patch of wildflowers or growing plants up a fence.